Goopy Bagha Phire Elo: BFJA Awards (1993)

-Sequel
+Future

 Sandip Ray wanted to make another sequel to this series.
 He had received many requests to make the fourth Goopy - Bagha movie.
 Ray said to The Times of India about the plot of the fourth film: "Making a Goopy Bagha movie without Tapen and Rabi is unthinkable.
 The only way I can do a fourth is by taking the story forward and introducing Goopy and Bagha's sons".
 The idea to weave a story around the next generation came from a line from the introductory song 'Mora dujonai rajar jamai in 'Hirak Rajar Deshe' — "aar ache polapan, ek khan ek khan... (we have one child each)".